JacobSyndeo/GreenAlert/README.md

 _But wait, there's more._

-With GreenAlert, you're granted all sorts of UIAlertController superpowers, including the following:
+With GreenAlert, you're granted all sorts of `UIAlertController` superpowers, including the following:
 - Customizations galore
-    - Any alert:
   - SAFELY set alert style to action sheet, using enums to enforce the presence of source information.
-            - I say "safely" here because you can easily crash an iPadOS app by creating an actionSheet and forgetting to set the `popoverPresentationController`'s sourceView, sourceRect, or `barButtonItem`.
+    - I say "safely" here because you can easily crash an iPadOS app by creating an `.actionSheet` and forgetting to set the `popoverPresentationController`'s `sourceView`, `sourceRect`, or `barButtonItem`.
 These crashes don't occur on iPhones, and are therefore easy to miss if you don't test throughly.
 Using GreenAlert eliminates these crashes.
-    - OK-Cancel alerts:
-        - Custom action icon, via SF Symbols (preferred) or a UIImage
+  - Custom button action icons, via SF Symbols (preferred) or a `UIImage`
 - Show prompts for values
     - With all the customizations listed above, but also including customizable:
         - preset text